Want to jump straight to health insurance quotes? Compare here and find the cheapest premium with the best coverage.

 - Preventive and wellness services: Besides chronic disease management, your insurance will pay for services like weight loss management, getting your blood pressure checked and smoking cessation and nutrition workshops.

 - Pediatric services: Your insurance will cover eye exams and dental treatments when your child needs oral and vision care.
 These services aren’t considered essential for adults.

 These essential health benefits are broad and are considered minimum requirements for all Marketplace plans, but services covered in Georgia may vary based upon the state’s requirements.
-Georgia also requires insurance carriers to provide services for:
+The GA Department of Insurance also requires insurance carriers to provide services for:

 - Cancer screenings